Shulamit Aloni: Political career

 After the signing of the Oslo Accords in 1993, Aloni expressed her sentiments that the agreements were a positive turning point on an historic scale: "I feel like on the 29th of November [the date of the United Nations Partition Plan for Palestine]; we did not know then what we were heading for, but we knew we were heading for great days."
 After the massacre of 29 Muslims in Hebron, West Bank on February 25, 1994, perpetrated by Baruch Goldstein, Aloni called for the expulsion of Jewish settlers from Hebron.
 After the 1996 Knesset election, in which Meretz lost three of its seats, Aloni was ousted from Meretz leadership, with Yossi Sarid being elected to succeed her as leader of Meretz.
 She then retired from politics.

 Last years

 In a 2002 interview on Democracy Now!, American journalist Amy Goodman asked Aloni, "Often when there is dissent expressed in the United States against policies of the Israeli government, people here are called anti-Semitic.
 What is your response to that?"
 Aloni responded, opining that, "It is a trick we use.
 When from Europe somebody is criticizing Israel, then we bring up the Holocaust.
-When in this country [the USA] people are criticizing Israel, then they are anti-Semitic... some Israelis attitude is “Israel, my country right or wrong,” identification.
+When in this country [the USA] people are criticizing Israel, then they are anti-Semitic." [...]
+"And their attitude is: Israel, my country, right or wrong, the identification.
 And they are not ready to hear criticism."

 Aloni was a board member of Yesh Din, an organisation founded in 2005 which focuses on human rights in the occupied Palestinian territories.
 She defended U.S. President Jimmy Carter's use of the word "apartheid" in the title of his book, Palestine: Peace Not Apartheid.
 Later, Aloni said, "I hate to cover up things that should be open to the sun."